Close

 By creating a CAP, GOS safely identifies the source of contamination and works to mitigate it so that further contamination does not occur.

 The first step of the process when a confirmed release has occurred is to conduct a contamination site assessment, also known as a CAP – Part A in Georgia, which includes the installation of groundwater monitoring wells to determine the presence of contamination in soil or groundwater.
+The process also includes field investigations, data analysis, and reporting required by state environmental agencies to determine whether further corrective or remedial action is necessary.

 • During installation of these wells, soil and groundwater samples are collected and assayed for the presence of petroleum constituents.
-A survey of potential receptors, including drinking wells, streams, and lakes, is conducted.

 • An estimate of the direction of groundwater flow is calculated to determine whether contamination is likely to impact any of the potential receptors.